-- Test smoke alarms before going on vacation.
-Also test when no one has been in the RV for several days. - Stand at arm's length from the smoke alarm when testing.
-The
+Test smoke alarms before going on vacation.
+Also test when no one has been in the RV for several days.

-- alarm horn is loud to alert you to an emergency.
+- Stand at arm's length from the smoke alarm when testing.
+The alarm horn is loud to alert you to an emergency.
 The alarm horn may be harmful to your hearing. - The test button accurately tests all functions.
 Never use an open flame from a match or lighter to test this smoke alarm.
 You may ignite and set fire to the smoke alarm and your home. - MOBILE HOME AND RV LOCATIONS- TEST SMOKE ALARM OPERATON AFTER VEHICLE HAS BEEN IN STORAGE, BEFORE EACH TRIP, AND AT LEAST ONCE PER WEEK DURING USE.

-Life time of smoke alarm is 5 years from activation.
+Life time of smoke alarm is 10 years from activation.
+Smoke alarm responds to smoke, not to heat or flames of fire.